 - Then, your veterinarian and Dr. Weisman will discuss recommendations for diagnostic ultrasound for your pet and will schedule an appointment.

 - Your veterinarian will contact you to confirm your ultrasound appointment and give you any specific instructions.

 - On appointment day, you can go directly to your veterinarian’s clinic.
 Dr. Weisman will conduct the ultrasound with the help of your veterinarian’s staff.

 - Many ultrasounds are done with your pet fully awake and lying down comfortably.
-Following the ultrasound many pets can go home immediately.
+Sometimes sedation is necessary for patient comfort and best diagnostic results.

-- Dr. Weisman will initially discuss information with your veterinarian at the time of the ultrasound, and a comprehensive report will be prepared and given to your veterinarian within 24-48 hours.
+- Dr. Weisman will initially discuss the ultrasound results with your veterinarian at the time of the exam if they are present.
+A comprehensive written ultrasound report will be sent to your veterinary hospital the next business day.

 Frequently Asked Questions

 I am a pet owner.
 How do I schedule an exam for my pet?

 What are common indications for an abdominal ultrasound?

 An abdominal ultrasound is commonly recommended for patients with vomiting, anorexia, diarrhea, abdominal pain, unexplained weight loss, urinary tract problems, hormonal diseases, and abnormal laboratory bloodwork values.